Provar

 We get the following result:

-This shows that the returned element on that particular Xpath which we are executing.
-In this case the XPath matches the Opportunity name field.
+This shows the returned element on that particular Xpath that we are executing.
+In this case, the XPath matches the Opportunity name field.

 Text()